 - Sweetness: this strawberry puree recipe can be adjusted to your taste by adding as much (within limits, of course, as lots of sugar will overpower the fresh strawberry flavor) or as little sugar as you want.
 So find your sweet spot.

 - No sugar: the truth is that you can make it with just strawberries and maybe a little bit of liquid if needed.
-The fresh berries will release their natural sweetness as they're blended, especially when strawberry season hits and the market is flooded with different varieties.
+Fresh berries will release their natural sweetness as they blend, especially when strawberry season hits and the market is flooded with different varieties.
 This is also known as a strawberry coulis.

 - Other sweeteners: the recipe does work with brown sugar, coconut sugar, and muscovado sugar.
 The last two don't sweeten as much though, so you may have to adjust the quantities.
-You can also use other natural sweeteners like maple syrup, agave syrup, corn syrup, honey, or artificial sweeteners like Splenda, stevia, or light sugar.
-Always start with small amounts until you find the perfect place for your taste.
+You can use other natural sweeteners like maple, agave, corn syrup, honey, or artificial sweeteners like Splenda, stevia, or light sugar.
+Always start with small amounts until you find the right amount of sweetness you need.

-- Ice cube trays: this is a great way of freezing fresh strawberry puree if you want small, individual servings for drinks, strawberry milk, or as a topping for ice cream or sweet whipped cream (on top of a slice of pound cake, cheesecake, or angel food cake for example).
-It's especially handy when you have a small amount of leftover puree.
+- Ice-cube trays: this is a great way of freezing fresh strawberry puree if you want small, individual servings for drinks, strawberry milk, or as a topping for ice cream or sweet whipped cream (on top of a slice of pound cake, cheesecake, or angel food cake for example).
+It's convenient when you have a small amount of leftover puree.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.